kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

 1. Using either Spring Tool Suite, or [https://start.spring.io](https://start.spring.io), create a new Spring Boot Project.
   - Use either Maven or Gradle (if you have it installed).
 All lab instructions are based on Maven.
   - Use the latest stable releases of Boot and Java.
-These instructions were originally tested with Java 1.8, Boot 1.5.1.RELEASE.
+These instructions were originally tested with Java 1.8, Boot 2.0.3.RELEASE.
   - Use JAR packaging for now, unless you prefer WAR and already have a local server (like Tomcat) installed and ready to run it.
   - Use any values you like for group, artifact, package, description, etc.
-  - Select the following dependencies: Web, Thymeleaf, JDBC, JPA, HSQLDB, Actuator.
+  - Select the following dependencies: Web, Thymeleaf, JPA, HSQLDB, and Actuator.

 2. Create a new Controller in the base package:
   - Name the controller anything you like.